WillTheFarmer/apache-logs-to-mysql/.github/README.md

 MySQL `apache_logs` schema currently has 55 Tables, 908 Columns, 188 Indexes, 72 Views, 8 Stored Procedures and 90 Functions to process Apache Access log in 4 formats
 & Apache Error log in 2 formats.
 Database normalization at work!
 ## MySQL Access Log View by Browser - 1 of 66 schema views
-Current schema views are Access and Error Attribute Primary tables created in normalization process with simple aggregate values.
+Current schema views are Access and Error primary attribute tables created in normalization process with simple aggregate values.
 These are primitive data presentations of the log data warehouse.
 ApacheLogs2MySQL is the 'EL' of the 'ELK' Stack.
 The Web interface
 [MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) in development is the 'K' of the 'ELK' Stack.